 Table 2

 The largest owner(s) of herring roe licences are the companies belonging to the Jim Pattison Group (Table 2).
-The concentration of licence ownership in this firm has grown over time and now represents 15% of total roe licences.
-The Pattison group is more heavily invested in the seine licences, which are worth more and account for more landings in the roe fisheries than the gillnet licences (Figure 20).
+The concentration of licence ownership in this firm has grown over time and now represents 15% of total roe licences (XX of XX).
+The Pattison group is more heavily invested in the seine licences, which are worth more and account for more landings than the gillnet licences (Figure 20).
 Therefore, the Pattison Group’s expected quota for 2019 in the Strait of Georgia is 3,823 out of the total 19,498 metric tonnes (19.6%).
 Outside of those owned by the Jim Pattison Group, there is significant concentration in the top 10 largest herring licence holders (Table 2).

 Figure 20 Herring licences owned by the Jim Pattison Group